AMD to buy chip peer Xilinx for $35 billion in data center push

 “I’ll be honest, I don’t think it’s really as challenging as some other combinations,” he said.
 “I had one of my leadership teams who was not familiar with AMD say to me after a meeting, ‘Boy, they’re just like us.’”

-Reporting by Stephen Nellis in San Francisco and Munsif Vengattil in Bengaluru; Editing by David Gregorio, Christopher Cushing and Anil D’Silva
+Reporting by Stephen Nellis in San Francisco and Munsif Vengattil in Bengaluru; Editing by David Gregorio, Anil D’Silva and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.